Skip to main content

 Libra mascot presenting

 Type @ mid-sentence, not just at the start.
-The picker filters as you type. @nda finds your NDA template; + Enter inserts.
+The picker filters as you type: @nda narrows every section to the items named for it; + Enter inserts.

 A single menu for everything you’d want to attach or create.